aredn/documentation/arednGettingStarted/node_admin.rst

 |

-Active Leases
-  Devices which are currently connected to your node's LAN network will be displayed in the table of *Active Leases*.
-The first field displays the hostname, followed by the IP address that was assigned by your node's DHCP server.
-The third field displays the device's MAC address.

-  Since DHCP leases are dynamic and can change over time, there may be a reason why a host's assigned IP address should be made permanent.
-This is especially useful if that host will provide an application, program, or service through your node to the mesh network at large.
-You can reserve that host's DHCP address by clicking the [+] icon at the right of the row.
-You will see that host now appears in the *Address Reservations* list.

 Address Reservations
-  Devices which were added to the *Address Reservations* list will display their hostname, IP address, and MAC address.
+  Devices which are added to the *Address Reservations* list will display their hostname, IP address, and MAC address.
 The hostname of every device connected to the mesh at large should be unique.
 It is best practice to prefix your Amateur Radio callsign to the hostname of each of your devices in order to give it a unique name on the network.

-  There may be some devices on which you are not able to set the hostname, so once you add that device to your *Address Reservations* you can edit the hostname by clicking in the *hostname* field.
-You may also want to assign a specific IP Address to the device by selecting it from the drop-down list.
-If you have a device which needs to be reachable on its host node, but which should not be accessed across the mesh network, click the *Do Not Propagate* checkbox to prevent OLSR from propagating that information across the mesh.

-  You can also create a manual *Address Reservation* by clicking the [+] icon at the right of the **Address Reservation** title.
+  You can create an *Address Reservation* by clicking the [+] icon to the right of the **Address Reservation** title.
 Click in the first field to enter the new device's hostname.
 In the second field select an unused IP address from the dropdown list.
 In the third field type the MAC address of the new device.
+If you have a device which needs to be reachable on its host node, but which should not be accessed across the mesh network, click the *Do Not Propagate* checkbox to prevent OLSR from propagating that information across the mesh.

+  There may be some devices on which you are not able to set the hostname, so once you add that device to your *Address Reservations* you can click in the *hostname* field to edit the hostname that will be propagated on the mesh.
+You may also want to assign a specific IP Address to the device by selecting it from the drop-down list.
 You can click the *Do Not Propagate* checkbox to prevent OLSR from propagating the new device's information across the mesh.

+  In addition to adding an address reservation manually, you can also click the [+] icon at the right of any of the devices which have active DHCP leases as described below.
+You will see that host appear in the *Address Reservations* list.

+Active Leases
+  Devices which are currently connected to your node's LAN network will be displayed in the table of *Active Leases*.
+The first field displays the hostname, followed by the IP address that was assigned by your node's DHCP server.
+The third field displays the device's MAC address.

+  Since DHCP leases are dynamic and can change over time, there may be a reason why a host's assigned IP address should be made permanent.
+This is especially useful if that host will provide an application, program, or service through your node to the mesh network at large.
+As mentioned above, you can reserve that host's DHCP address by clicking the [+] icon at the right of the row.
+You will see that host now appear in the *Address Reservations* list.

 Advanced Options
   Addition options will be displayed when you click **Advanced Options**.
 This section allows you to specify DHCP option codes and values which are sent to devices on your node's LAN network.
 In addition to providing an IP address, the DHCP protocol is able to send a large number of options for device configuration.
 Any LAN client joining the network can request specific DHCP options in addition to its IP address.
 These *Advanced Options* are especially helpful for configuring and provisioning VoIP phones on your node's LAN.